 Durable Medium means paper or email, or any other medium that allows information to be addressed personally to the recipient, enables the recipient to store the information in a way accessible for future reference for a period that is long enough for the purposes of the information, and allows the unchanged reproduction of the information stored;

-Goods means the goods advertised on the Website that we supply to you of the number and description as set out in the Order;
+goods mean the goods advertised on the Website that we supply to you of the number and description as set out in the Order;

-Order means the Customer’s order for the Goods from the Supplier as submitted following the step by step process set out on the Website;
+order means the Customer’s order for the Goods from the Supplier as submitted following the step by step process set out on the Website;

 Website means our website www.aisforalphabet.net on which the Goods are advertised.

-The description of the Goods is as set out in the Website, catalogues, brochures or other form of advertisement.
+The description of the Goods is as set out in the Website, catalogues, brochures or other forms of advertisement.
 Any description is for illustrative purposes only and there may be small discrepancies in the size and colour of the Goods supplied.

 In the case of any Goods made to your special requirements, it is your responsibility to ensure that any information or specification you provide is accurate.

 All Goods which appear on the Website are subject to availability.